puzpuzpuz/xsync/README.md

 ### Counter

-A `Counter` is a striped `int64` counter inspired by the `j.u.c.a.LongAdder` class from Java standard library.
+A `Counter` is a striped `int64` counter inspired by the `j.u.c.a.LongAdder` class from the Java standard library.

 ```go
 c := xsync.NewCounter()